xajler/instantcoach-api/README.md

 Runs with locally installed _.NET Core SDK_.
 Uses only _MSSQL_ as a _Docker_ container.

-Find out more how to run [Local Dev](docs/local-dev-env.md).
+Find out more how to run [Local Dev](_docs/local-dev-env.md).

 ### Local Docker Dev

 Runs all services as _docker_ containers, but with mounted _docker volumes_ to code repository and _https certificate_.
 Uses

-Find out more how to run [Local Docker Dev](docs/local-docker-dev-env.md).
+Find out more how to run [Local Docker Dev](_docs/local-docker-dev-env.md).

 ### Docker Testing/Production

-Similar to [Local Docker Dev](docs/local-docker-dev-env.md) but not sharing local machine folder(s) as docker container volumes.
+Similar to [Local Docker Dev](_docs/local-docker-dev-env.md) but not sharing local machine folder(s) as docker container volumes.
+Everything runs inside of docker containers.

 TODO